 }

-- add a dependency in
+- added a dependency in

 build.gradle